 In 1984, the Internet Assigned Numbers Authority (IANA) established the first six domain extensions: .com, .edu, .gov, .mil, .org, and .net.
 Shortly after, the first two-character country code domain extensions (like .uk and .us) were established.
 In 1988, .int was also introduced.

-It wasn’t until after the Internet Corporation for Assigned Names and Numbers (ICANN) was created in 1998 that any new domain extensions (besides country code extensions) came into use.
-ICANN has an agreement with the United States Department of Commerce and now operates IANA.
+After that, the internet exploded into life (not as a direct result of the TLDs, I must add, but it certainly made browsing the internet much easier).
+But it wasn’t until after the Internet Corporation for Assigned Names and Numbers (ICANN) was created in 1998 that any new domain extensions (besides country code extensions) came into use.

 Types of Domain Extensions